“We Latter-day Saints are Methodists, as far as they have gone, only we have advanced further.” -Joseph Smith to Peter Cartwright

 In an effort to move beyond the ways in which such subsequent events have colored our understanding of the revelation and try to understand how Emma and Joseph Smith might have understood it when first received in 1830, it might be fruitful to explore how a Methodist might read certain words contained within the revelation.
 This is both because Joseph and Emma (and her even more so) were Methodists before they were Mormons, and because in other instances, both borrowed from their Methodist past in producing crucial texts from Mormonism’s founding era.

 I want to focus particularly on Emma’s calling to “exhort the Church”—a command that is noticeably absent from Joseph’s 1842 rehearsal of the original revelation.
-The words exhort and the derivative exhorter carried with them certain meanings among evangelicals in early America, including in some cases specifically gendered implications.
 While modern Mormons might read it as simply a synonym for “encourage” or “urge,” the word exhort, and its derivative exhorter, had particular meanings among evangelicals in early America, including in some cases specifically gendered implications.
 This is because while most religious denominations forbade female preaching, some allowed and even embraced female exhorting.

 Methodist founder John Wesley was among the more progressive religious reformers on this front in the 18th century.
 As Catherine Brekus has noted, “Wesley never suggested that women should be officially licensed or ordained, [but] he warmly supported their ‘labors’ in spreading the Methodist gospel across the British countryside.”
 In both Britain and America, such women were often embraced as exhorters.
 The difference between exhorting and preaching was subtle but significant.
 As John Wigger summarized: